EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 ## Predetermined {#sign-4}

-Another way to support the combined mode and to mandate that the Server is to build and process the OSCORE request after EDHOC processing is to set up pre-determined policies in place in both the Client and Server.
+Another way to signal this approach and to mandate that the Server is to build and process the OSCORE protected CoAP request after the EDHOC processing is to set up pre-determined policies on both the Client and Server.

-A Client may be set up to support at the same time receiving only EDHOC message 3 or both EDHOC message 3 and OSCORE Option and ciphertext in the request.
-The Client would be able to distinguish based on the number of CBOR elements in the payload, and process the message accordingly.
+A Client may be set up to support at the same time receiving only the EDHOC message 3 or both the EDHOC message 3 and the OSCORE Option and ciphertext in the request.
+The Client would be able to distinguish the two cases based on the number of CBOR elements in the payload, and process the message accordingly.

 # Security Considerations